ibm-cloud-docs/cloud-object-storage/web-application.md

 After you have completed creating an API key, downloaded, and then copied the HMAC credentials, complete the following steps:

-1. On the local development environment, place the credentials in the Windows path `%USERPROFILE%\\.aws\\credentials` (for Mac/Linux users), the credentials should go into `~/.aws/credentials)`.
+1. On the local development environment, place the credentials in the Windows path `%USERPROFILE%\\.aws\\credentials`.
+For Mac/Linux users, the credentials should go into `~/.aws/credentials)`.
 The example shows the contents of a typical credentials file.

    ```bash
    [default]